vmware/vks-image-builder/docs/windows.md

-# Building Windows Image Using the vSphere Tanzu Kubernetes Grid Image Builder
+# Building Windows Image Using the vSphere Kubernetes Service Image Builder

-This tutorial describes how to use the vSphere Tanzu Kubernetes Grid Image Builder to build Windows OVA image for use with [vSphere Kubernetes Service 3.3][vsphere-kubernetes-service-release-notes] and above.
+This tutorial describes how to use the vSphere Kubernetes Service Image Builder to build Windows OVA image for use with [vSphere Kubernetes Service 3.3][vsphere-kubernetes-service-release-notes] and above.
 Windows container workload support is only available in Kubernetes release v1.31 and above.

 ## Use case